List of EastEnders characters introduced in 2007: Oscar Branning

-Oscar returns in April 2014 and stays with Max, whilst Tanya is on a night out in London.
-Abi collects him and brings him to Max in the café, and Lauren and Abi take him bowling, while Max meets Lucy Beale (Hetti Bywater).

-In May 2014, Oscar visits again after Lucy's murder, and plays with Abi and her boyfriend, Jay Brown (Jamie Borthwick).
-Lauren is upset and angry that everyone is carrying on as normal and ignoring the fact that Lucy is dead.
-Oscar and Tanya attend Jane and Ian Beale's (Adam Woodyatt) wedding in February 2015, and Tanya announces that she is taking a fashion course in Manchester.
-She allows Oscar to stay with Max for a while, but he returns to live with Tanya when Max is arrested and charged with Lucy's murder in July 2015.
-Disgusted by Max's relationship with Lucy, Tanya refuses to allow Max to see Oscar.

-In June 2017, Max's brother Jack Branning (Scott Maslen) arranges for Oscar (now Charlee Hall) to visit Max on Father's Day.
-When Oscar is due to visit Max for his tenth birthday in December 2017, Tanya changes her mind about letting Max see him when Denise Fox (Diane Parish) informs Cora about Max's part in conning the neighbours with Weyland & Co as a form of revenge for being falsely imprisoned for murder.

-In July 2025, Oscar (now Pierre Moullier) returns to Walford after being released into Lauren's care by a youth detention centre where it is revealed he spent three months for stealing a car.
-Upon reuniting with Lauren, Oscar reveals that Tanya has thrown him out because of his behaviour.
-Oscar later reveals to his uncle Jack that Max has not contacted him for nearly three years.
+Oscar Branning, played by Gabriel Miller-Williams until 2008, then Neo Hall in 2008 to February 2015, Charlee Hall in 2017, and Pierre Counihan-Moullier from 2025, is the son of Tanya Branning (Jo Joyner) and Max Branning (Jake Wood) and is born onscreen on 14 December 2007.
+Oscar initially appears on a recurring basis with minor storylines as a child until 2017.
+In 2025, it was announced that Oscar would be returning to EastEnders after an eight-year break.
+Counihan-Moullier was recast in the role.
+Executive producer Ben Wadey, who reintroduced the character, said that upon his return, he is "very much a Branning".
+Counihan-Moullier stated that viewers should "be prepared for the unexpected" as the character had become complex.
+Digital Spy described Oscar as a "chaotic teenager who feels like both of his parents have abandoned him".

+Upon the role being recast to Counihan-Moullier, it saw Oscar receive more mature storylines.
+This began with him feeling abandoned by his parents as a result of his involvement with gangs, which saw him serve a sentence in a youth offender institution.
+After his release, he is taken in by his elder sister, Lauren Branning (Jacqueline Jossa).
+Other focuses have been his friendship and eventual attack on Patrick Trueman (Rudolph Walker), his rocky relationship with Jasmine Fisher (Indeyarna Donaldson-Holness), reconciling with Max and unknowingly becoming romantically involved with Jasmine's twin brother, Josh Goodwin (Joshua Vaughan).
+For his portrayal of Oscar, Counihan-Moullier was nominated for Best Soap Newcomer at the TV Choice Awards.

 Casting

 Oscar was originally played by Gabriel Miller-Williams.
 In 2008, Miller-Williams was fired, as the BBC were cutting costs, and it cost £300 a day to transport him to the set from his home in Leigh-on-Sea.
 His mother, Claire, said she was going to sue the BBC as she only found out he was sacked after a taxi failed to pick him up.
 She said, "It's a disgusting way to treat people.
 We still haven't had a call explaining why he was sacked.
 I've sent his contract to solicitors to investigate legal action."
 A BBC spokesperson said, "We're looking to hire local babies as we watch costs."
 They also said Miller-Williams' agent had been informed.

-In June 2025, it was confirmed that the character would return, with the role recast to Pierre Moullier.
+In June 2025, it was confirmed that the character would return, with the role recast to Pierre Counihan-Moullier.
 His return aired on 14 July.